 If you are 35 or older, you must be very aware of how to avoid workout injuries.
 When you hit 40, and certainly 50+, injury can be a monthly event unless you take the time to properly warm-up.
 You’ll save yourself much frustration and downtime.

 You just have to practice good warm-up, and unique stretches (like wrist stretches to avoid tendon problems in your elbow, and back stretches to keep your lower back healthy).
 It can happen so quickly, and even a minor injury can put you out for 6 months, and nag you for a year.

 The first part of your home workout routines is doing proper warm-up and stretching.
 It’s well worth the 5 minutes it will take you.

-- Do 2 to 3 minutes of light cardio in your bedroom or family room (jog in place, jumping jacks, skipping rope).
+- Do 2 minutes of light cardio in your bedroom or family room (jog in place, jumping jacks, skipping rope).
 The goal here is to get the blood flowing and warm the muscles.
 You never want to exercise cold muscles, and again, this becomes more important as you get older.